 - Estimated walleye population of over 400,000 according to the DNR

-- Carefully managed and protected throughout the years, the Bays de Noc have emerged as one of the best fresh water fishing locations in the United States.
+- Carefully managed and protected throughout the years, the Bays de Noc has emerged as one of the best freshwater fishing locations in the United States.

 - More than 20,000 fish have been planted to sustain the fishery in the last three years.